SoK: Unintended Interactions among Machine Learning Defenses and Risks: Unexplored Interactions and Conjectures

 { \tabcolsep{3pt}

 }

-We confirm that increasing the number of input attributes decreases the attack success: more number of attributes decreases the memorization of each attribute thereby reducing the quality of explanations.
+We confirm that increasing the number of most relevant input attributes, decreases the attack success: more number of attributes decreases the memorization of each attribute thereby reducing the quality of explanations.

 \textbf{Model Capacity (\ref{model1}).} We consider four MLPs with different model capacities: ``Model 1'' with dimensions [128], ``Model 2'' with [256, 128], ``Model 3'' with [256,512,256], and ``Model 4'' is the same as before.
-We present the attack accuracies in Table~\ref{tab:propinfModelCap}.
+We present the attack accuracy in Table~\ref{tab:propinfModelCap}.

 { \tabcolsep{3pt}

 }